-The 2017 Indirect Procurement Report conducted by RS Components and the Chartered Institute of Procurement and Supply (CIPS) identified that just 26% of procurement professionals are concerned about counterfeit products in their indirect supply chain.
+The 2017 Indirect Procurement Report conducted by RS and the Chartered Institute of Procurement and Supply (CIPS) identified that just 26% of procurement professionals are concerned about counterfeit products in their indirect supply chain.
 Yet Helen Alder, Head of Knowledge at CIPS, believes that fake goods are a much bigger problem than is currently recognised.

 "It is better to pay more for a part from a trusted supplier than to take a risk with an unknown trader"Helen Alder, Head of Knowledge, CIPS